Moving To Mexico – Perfecto

 The Big Negative

 Mexico’s biggest negative is the fear of crime.
 The image of rampant crime is fueled virtually daily by our press.
 When people announce that they are moving to Mexico they are often asked, “is it safe?”

 Unfortunately, it is difficult to escape the fact that Mexico is living through an organized crime war that is fueled by America’s insatiable love of drugs and need to sell guns.
 Because of this, there are areas of the country that have become no-go zones.
 Gang violence continues in border states and central and the southern states of Guerrero, Michoacán, and the State of Mexico.

 Good news, these areas are not going to be your promised land unless you are Sean Penn.
 I advise you to visit The U.S. Department of State to learn about the risk of traveling to certain places in Mexico.

 That said… it is time to take a breath of reality.
 The vast majority of Mexican crime victims are unfortunately Mexican citizens (especially drug-related killings), not foreigners.
-It has been said that you have a greater chance of being hit by lightening than being murdered in Mexico.
+It has been said that you have a greater chance of being hit by lightning than being murdered in Mexico.
 In fact, for comparison, the murder rate in the somewhat nasty border town of Nuevo Laredo is 34.92 vs. 39.61 in New Orleans.

 Leading expat cities like Chapala, Los Cabos, Merida, Oaxaca, Puerto Vallarta and San Miguel de Allende just might be safer than your own hometown.